sanatren/Azazel/README.md

 [Azazel](https://azazel.streamlit.app/)

-Note: if open the project you can run on dark mode for better visuals and chat interface (streamlit default is Light settings)
+Note: if open the project you can run on dark mode for better visuals and chat interface (streamlit default is Light mode settings)